daigotanaka/daigotanaka.github.io/post-postmodern-times.md

 The machine does not get exhausted or become mentally sick by repeating such tedious work all day and night.
 And it works very fast.

-Now fashion experts do not have to waste their time in such a trivial task.
+Now fashion experts do not have to waste their time in those trivial tasks.
-They can be engaged in more high-level, creative, and human activities.
+They can be engaged in more high-level and creative activities.
 Yes, a worker would lose his job if all he wants to do is to perform a well-defined, repetitive, and simple tasks.
-But shouldn't he rather be more human by learning, creating, expressing, and loving?
+But shouldn't we rather be living humanly by learning, creating, expressing, and loving?

 Is it too optimistic if I say, "Machines will liberate human from inhuman works."?